myriadrf/LMS7002M-driver/README.md

 * interfaces/ - example SPI interfaces for use in LMS7002M
 * evb7/ - example SoapySDR wrapper using the LMS7002M C driver
 * test/ - simple register access test using the LMS7002M C driver

+## References

+* Driver based on Programming and Calibration Guide v2.24.0